mposolda/devconf2019-authz/README.md

 4) Run CarsServiceApp and CarsApp from IDE (TODO: Need to describe how to run from mvn with the springboot plugin)

+5) Go to http://localhost:8080/app and login as alice/alice or other user (See cars-realm.json for the users/passwords).